Don't see your questions answered here? Try sending us your question and we will do our best to answer it!

 - Chewing on unwanted items.
 Correct the behavior by putting a toy in their mouth and removing the item.

 - Going potty inside or in their crate can cause confusion and lead to lasting issues.
 Make sure you regularly take your puppy outside to use the restroom.
 Keys times are right after a nap, right after eating or drinking, or after they have been playing for a while.
 Be sure to wait patiently outside and keep giving your command to go potty until they do, then reward them with lots of love and encouragement.

 - Avoid rough play with hind legs, jumping off high surfaces or being dropped especially by children

 - Avoid long walks, runs or hikes, or any strenuous activity with the puppy until they reach sexual maturity.

 - Loose stools might be present with the stress of leaving their litter.
 Try a teaspoon to a tablespoon of pumpkin puree with feedings to tighten it up.

 - If you are changing what food they are eating, slowly introduce the new food by mixing it in with the old food and slowly making the ratio of the old food less and less with each successive feeding.

 - Puppies have been wormed but a fresh batch of worms is common in puppies.
 Talk to your vet about being wormed at their next visit.
 A fecal exam is not always necessary.
 Worms will be passed in stools once treated and die.
 So do not be alarmed.

 - Puppies have not been treated for fleas, and cannot be safely treated until after 8 weeks old.
-All Top of the Hill Golden's adult dogs on site are treated with Frontline and Trifexis.
+All Top of the Hill Golden's adult dogs on site are treated with Frontline or Trifexis.

 - Everyone loves a fluffy puppy but use caution with over bathing.
 This can cause itchy, irritated skin.